 Cuomo says New York 'bent the curve' as new COVID-19 cases keep rising in other states

 The numbers in the Northeast dropped after governors imposed severe lockdown measures, some of which remain in place in hardest-hit New York City.
-Cuomo said on Thursday that his state reached a new milestone as the number of people hospitalized with COVID-19 fell to 996, the first time since March 18 that the number was below 1,000.
+Cuomo said on Thursday that his state reached a new milestone as the number of people hospitalized with COVID-19 fell to 996, the first time since March 18 below 1,000.

 "Together we bent the curve," he said on Twitter.
 "And we aren't stopping now."
 The number of daily deaths in New York also has been in a long-term decline, dropping to 17 on Wednesday from a high of more than 1,000, Cuomo said earlier on CNN.

 New York, New Jersey and Connecticut on Wednesday ordered travelers from eight states, as well as tri-state residents returning from those areas, to self-quarantine for two weeks on arrival.
-Four states reported record increases in new cases on Wednesday - Florida, Idaho, Oklahoma and South Carolina.
-Earlier in the week, seven states had record highs - Arizona, California, Mississippi, Missouri, Nevada, Texas and Wyoming.
+Twelve states have reported record rises in cases this week: Alabama, Arizona, California, Florida, Idaho, Mississippi, Missouri, Nevada, Oklahoma, South Carolina, Texas and Wyoming.

+Cuomo, a Democrat, accused Republicans, including President Donald Trump and governors such as Florida's Ron DeSantis, of putting politics and business above science in their handling of the outbreak.
+"You played politics with this virus and you lost," he said on CNN.
+"You told the people of your state - and he told the people of this country, White House - 'Don't worry about it, just open up go about your business, this is all Democratic hyperbole.'"

-Shares of Walt Disney Co dropped 2.4% on Thursday after it delayed the reopening of theme parks and resort hotels in California until it receives approval from state officials, as the state is hit by a huge spike in new coronavirus cases.
-Disney had received pushback from unions representing 17,000 workers at its Disneyland Resort in Southern California, who said they were not convinced the theme park would be safe enough to reopen by the company's target date of July 17.
+Shares of Walt Disney Co opened 2% lower on Thursday after it delayed the reopening of theme parks and resort hotels in California until it receives approval from state officials, as the state is hit by a huge spike in new coronavirus cases.
+Unions had said they were not convinced the theme park would be safe enough to reopen by the company's target date of July 17.

 The company has also come under pressure to delay the July 11 reopening of Walt Disney World in Florida.
 Apple Inc is temporarily shutting some stores again in Texas, Florida, Arizona, South Carolina and North Carolina following the increase in cases there.